 - A Residents’ Railcard offers a third off normal adult train fares.
 Up to 4 accompanying under 16s can travel at a third off the normal child fare.

 - The Railcard is not valid for season tickets.

-- The Residents’ Railcard price is £12 for one year.
-It can be renewed before expiry date for just £7.50
+- The Residents’ Railcard price is £10 for one year.

 If you live in the Hambleton, Scarborough or Ryedale Districts of North Yorkshire, or in the Boroughs of Middlesbrough, Redcar and Cleveland or Stockton, you are eligible for an Esk Valley Railcard.